MartianHiker/gpx_to_array/README.md

 ```
 ### what's the point of _params

 Params are needed so you don't need to remember the position of lat, lon and so on in the array.
-You can retrieve information from coorddinates like the following:
+You can retrieve information from coordinates like the following:

 ```